Cisco Nexus Dashboard Insights Analysis Hub, Release 6.4.1 - For Cisco NDFC or Standalone NX-OS

 Delta Analysis

-Nexus Dashboard Insights performs analysis of sites at regular intervals and the data is collected in 15-minute intervals.
+Nexus Dashboard Insights performs analysis of sites at regular intervals and the data is collected at an interval depending on the number of nodes.

 At each interval, Nexus Dashboard Insights captures a snapshot of the controller policies and the fabric run time state, performs analysis, and generates anomalies.
 The anomalies generated describe the health of the network at that snapshot.